ABOUT THE ARTISANS

 At his workbench, Alan cuts belt strips from an English Bridle bend using a draw gauge.

-Over the years the McKinnons have developed an expertise in fine leather work.
-The crude construction and styling of the 60's and 70's has evolved into finished leather bags, cases, appointment books, briefcases, small accessories, and belts.
-They love custom orders…they relieve the tedium of production work.
-Among the numerous special orders completed are leather battery packs for geographic explorations, special equipment for handicapped folks, saddlebags for motorcyclists and equestrians, straps for antique automobiles, bindings for snowshoes, briefcases and portfolios for lawyers and professors, medical bags for doctors, and copies of old favorite heirlooms.
+Over the years the McKinnons developed an expertise in fine leather work.
+The crude construction and styling of the 60's and 70's evolved into finished leather bags, cases, appointment books, briefcases, small accessories, and belts.

 Narragansett Leathers